what we’ve discovered

 From Rare Pepes to Bitcoin Ordinals: A Brief History of NFTs on Bitcoin

-While it’s not a traditional NFT as we know it, which is most often an image, another step toward non-fungible tokens on Bitcoin was taken with the appearance of Colored Coins in 2012.
-This protocol helped mark bitcoins to differentiate them and, for example, assign ownership of assets such as bonds, real estate, and stocks.
+Another step toward non-fungible tokens on Bitcoin was taken with the implementation of Colored Coins in 2012.
+This protocol helped mark bitcoins to have them, for example, represent and assign ownership of assets such as bonds, real estate, and stocks.
 However, the project had limited practical applications and faced scalability challenges that hindered its widespread adoption.

 Rare Pepes

-In 2014, the Counterparty platform emerged as another attempt to bring NFTs to Bitcoin following Colored Coins.
-It expanded Bitcoin’s functionality by introducing a layer on the Bitcoin blockchain, which enabled the creation and trading of digital assets, like NFTs, that leveraged Bitcoin’s security.
+In 2014, the Counterparty platform emerged as another attempt to bring NFTs to Bitcoin.
+It expanded Bitcoin’s functionality by introducing a layer on the Bitcoin blockchain, which enabled the creation and trading of digital assets like NFTs.

 One of the popular NFT projects introduced via Counterparty in 2016 was Rare Pepe.
-This was before the term 'NFTs' was even in use.
-Moreover, Ethereum NFTs didn’t yet exist.
-Minted in limited numbers on Counterparty, the Rare Pepe images featured Pepe the Frog memes that resembled physical trading cards.
+This was before the term 'NFTs' was even in use, and Ethereum NFTs didn’t yet exist.
+Minted in limited numbers on Counterparty, the Rare Pepe images featured Pepe the Frog memes and resembled physical trading cards.

-Similar to Colored Coins, Counterparty also experienced network efficiency and user experience challenges.
+Like Colored Coins, Counterparty experienced network efficiency and user experience challenges.

 Layer 2 NFTs

-After the first experiments failed to scale, the concept of Bitcoin NFTs underwent a resurgence driven by new protocols and technological advancements.
+After the initial failures, the concept of Bitcoin NFTs has undergone a resurgence driven by new protocols and technological advancements.

-The introduction of various scaling solutions, such as Layer 2 protocols, brought changes to the Bitcoin ecosystem in a bid to help it expand its use cases.
+The introduction of various scaling solutions, such as Layer 2 protocols, brought changes to the Bitcoin ecosystem, with the primary focus being to expand its use cases.
 Stacks, Rootstock, and the Liquid Network are among the oldest Bitcoin L2s that introduced ways to create Bitcoin NFTs.

 These protocols allowed creators to upload NFTs to Bitcoin without altering its main protocol.

-For example, an NFT marketplace, Carnaval, launched on Rootstock, allowing the minting of unique artwork on Bitcoin.
-Meanwhile, Stacks supports decentralized applications (dApps) and smart contracts that leverage Bitcoin’s decentralization and security while creating Bitcoin NFTs.
+For example, an NFT marketplace, Carnaval, launched on Rootstock to allow the minting of unique artwork on Bitcoin.
+Stacks supports various decentralized applications (dApps) and smart contract platforms that leverage Bitcoin’s decentralization and security to achieve many things, including the creation of Bitcoin NFTs.

-These blockchains helped to reintroduce Bitcoin-based NFTs by providing a more user-friendly solution.
+These scaling solutions have helped to reintroduce Bitcoin-based NFTs by providing more user-friendly processes.

 Ordinal Inscriptions